dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 }
 ```

-in this example, the `liststack` class implements the `stack` interface with a generic type parameter `t`. the class uses an `arraylist` to manage the stack. by implementing the `stack` interface, the class ensures that it adheres to the stack contract for any type `t`.
+In this example, the `liststack` class implements the `stack` interface with a generic type parameter `t`. the class uses an `arraylist` to manage the stack. by implementing the `stack` interface, the class ensures that it adheres to the stack contract for any type `t`.

 ### Type parameters and wildcards:
 #### Type parameters in generic methods:
-you can use type parameters in generic methods to create methods that work with multiple types.
+You can use type parameters in generic methods to create methods that work with multiple types.
 The type parameter is declared before the return type of the method.
 Here's an example:
 ```java
 public class mygenericmethods {
     public <T> void printarray(T[] array) {